ndawe/Python-Lectures/README.md

-# An Introduction to the Python Programming Language
+# An Introduction to Python

 ## Introduction